liblava/liblava/DOCS.md

 #### Project setup

-Find that installation in your *CMakeLists.txt*:
+First, find the package in your *CMakeLists.txt*:

 ```cmake
 find_package(lava 0.5.1 REQUIRED)